asdFletcher/data-structures-and-algorithms/src/data-structures/avl-tree/README.md

 ```
 * Inserts the value into the tree, at a leaf, to the left of all larger values, and to the right of all smaller values
 * If the value already exists in the tree it will not be inserted
-* Accepts 1 argument
+* Accepts 1 required argument, and 1 optional argument
+    * The first parameter is required: the value of the node to be inserted
+    * The second parameter is an optional callback that is called on all recursive functions and loops for the purposes of estimating the performance of the class (allows incrementing a counter)
-* If the method is called with no argument, the node will not be inserted
+* If the method is called with no arguments, `undefined` is returned
-* If the method is called with more than 1 argument, only the first argument will be accepted
+* If the method is called with additional arguments they will be ignored
 * Acceptable input includes:
     * Strings that can be converted to numbers
     * Negative numbers